P403n1x87/austin/README.md

 ~~~

+## On Debian and Derivatives

+On March 30 2019 Austin was accepted into the official Debian
+repositories and can therefore be installed with the `apt` utility.

-## On macOS using homebrew
+## On macOS

 Austin can be installed on macOS using [homebrew](https://docs.brew.sh):

 ~~~bash
 brew install austin
 ~~~

-## On Debian and Derivatives

-On March 30 2019 Austin was accepted into the official Debian
-repositories and can therefore be installed with the `apt` utility.

 ## From Chocolatey